 Drug information provided by: Micromedex

 Swallow the capsule whole.
-Do not crush, break, or chew before swallowing.
-However, if the capsule is too large to swallow, you may mix the contents of the capsule with jam or jelly and swallow without chewing.
+Do not crush, break, or chew it.
+If the capsule is too large to swallow, you may mix the contents of the capsule with jam or jelly and swallow without chewing.

 Swallow the tablet whole.
 If the tablet is scored, it may be broken, but not crushed or chewed, before being swallowed.

-To decrease flushing of your face (redness), take aspirin or ibuprofen (e.g., Advil, Motrin) 30 minutes before taking tablet (Niaspan).
+To decrease flushing or redness of your face, take aspirin or ibuprofen (eg, Advil®, Motrin®) 30 minutes before taking Niaspan®.

-Avoid drinking alcohol or hot drinks around the time you take your tablet (Niaspan).
-This helps decrease flushing of your face (redness).
+Avoid drinking alcohol or hot drinks or eating spicy foods around the time you take Niaspan®.
+This helps decrease flushing of your face.

-Take this medication exactly as your doctor ordered.
-If you stop taking this medication for any period of time, contact your doctor prior to restarting taking niacin.
+If you stop taking this medicine for any period of time, contact your doctor prior to restarting taking niacin.